yuthstyle88/ibrowe-browser/README.md

 ## Community

 [Join the Q&A community](https://community.ibrowe.com/) if you'd like to get more involved with Brave.
 You can [ask for help](https://community.ibrowe.com/c/support-and-troubleshooting), [discuss features you'd like to see](https://community.ibrowe.com/c/ibrowe-feature-requests), and a lot more.
-We'd love to have your help so that we can continue improving Brave.
+We'd love to have your help so that we can continue improving iBrowe.

-Help us translate Brave to your language by submitting translations at https://explore.transifex.com/ibrowe/ibrowe_en/.
+Help us translate iBrowe to your language by submitting translations at https://explore.transifex.com/ibrowe/ibrowe_en/.

 Follow [@ibrowe](https://x.com/ibrowe) on X for important news and announcements.